 Can I pick my cabin?

 When you fill out the registration form you will be able to select one cabin buddy for each camper registered.
-Please only list one buddy.
+Please no more than 2 buddies.
 We make every effort to honor all requests for cabin buddies.
 We do use almost every available bed in camp to maximize the number of campers we can take.
 This means that as registration fills up we may not be able to honor every buddy request because we have space constraints in each cabin.
 If we are unable to honor your buddy request for some reason we will contact you before camp to discuss it with you, so there are no surprises when you arrive at camp.
 The sooner you complete your registration forms and make payment, the better chance your buddy request will be honored.

 What does Kid Kamp and Kat Kamp mean?

 We do lots of activities and games together as one big camp, however for a portion of every day Kamp is split up into two groups so that bible studies and activities can be more age appropriate.
 Our Kid Kamp is all campers entering 3rd-6th grade (including Explorers) and our Kat Kamp is all campers entering 7th-9th grade.
 In addition the Kat campers get to stay up a bit later and participate in a special night-time activities.